learning2hash/learning2hash.github.io/_publications/chuklin2011effective.markdown

   - {name: "Paper", url: "https://arxiv.org/abs/1102.4712"}
 tags: ['ARXIV', 'Survey Paper']
 ---
-<p>Suppose that we have two similar files stored on different computers.
+Suppose that we have two similar files stored on different computers.
 We need to send the file from the first computer to the second one trying to minimize the number of bits transmitted.
-This article presents a survey of results known for this communication complexity problem in the case when files are “similar” in the sense of Hamming distance.
+This article presents a survey of results known for this communication complexity problem in the case when files are "similar" in the sense of Hamming distance.
 We mainly systematize earlier results obtained by various authors in 1990s and 2000s and discuss its connection with coding theory, hashing algorithms and other domains of computer science.
-In particular cases we propose some improvements of previous constructions.</p>
+In particular cases we propose some improvements of previous constructions.